[CS Technical Interview 7] JavaScript that gets you talking

 Who is this course right for?

-• A non-CS major who feels lost because this is their first time studying CS
+• A non-major who feels overwhelmed because it's their first time studying CS.

-• A computer science major who needs to organize CS concepts before a technical interview
+• CS majors who need to organize CS concepts before a technical interview

-• A job seeker preparing for a career change who has limited time before a technical interview
+• A job seeker preparing for a career move who is short on time ahead of a technical interview.

 Need to know before starting?